microsoft/winfile/README.md

 11. `ctrl+K` starts a command shell (ConEmu if installed) in the current directory; `shift+ctrl+K` starts an elevated command shell (`cmd.exe` only)
 12. File.Goto (`ctrl+G`) enables one to type a few words of a path and get a list of directories;
 selecting one changes to that directory.
-Default = c:\.
-Confgigure via Winfile.ini[Settings]CachedPath
+Default = c:\\.
+Configure via Winfile.ini[Settings]CachedPath
-13. UI shows reparse points (e.g., Junction points and Symbolic Links) as such
+13. UI shows reparse points (e.g., Junction Points and Symbolic Links) as such with little icons.
 14. added simple forward / back navigation (probably needs to be improved)
-15. View command has a new option to sort by date forward (oldest on top);
-normal date sorting is newest on top
+15. View command has a new option to sort by date forward (oldest on top).
+Icon in tool-bar available normal date sorting is newest on top
 16. CTRL + ENTER executes associated files as administrator
 17. Symbolic Link directories/files and can be created by pressing CTRL + SHIFT during drag and drop of directories/files
 18. Hardlinks and Junctions and can be created by pressing CTRL + SHIFT + ALT during drag and drop of directories/files
 19. The delimiters for splitting words for the GotoCache can be configured via Winfile.ini[Settings]GotoCachePunctuation.
 The default is - _.
 20. The scroll behavior of the treeview on expand can be configured via Winfile.ini[Settings]ScrollOnExpand.
 The default is to scroll.
-21. Winfile can handle pathes up to 1024 characters with Windows10 >= 1607.
-Set HKLM\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled=1 as admin
+21. Can handle pathes up to 1024 characters with Windows10 >= 1607.
+Set HKLM\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled=1 as admin.
+22. Japanese localisation with full-width katakanas
+23. Create files with suffix '- Copy', when copying with (`ctrl+C`) -> (`ctrl+V`) in the same dir, or drag-copy with mouse onto empty space in same dir.

 You can read the code for more details.